ramdacxp/esphome/README.md

 This repo provides scripts to execute dockerized ESPHome commands.

 * Use `compile.cmd file.yaml compname` to compile the ESPHome component `compname` defined in the file `file.yaml`.
-  Fireware will be available in `bin\compname.bin`.
+  Firmware will be available in `bin\compname.bin`.
 * Use `bash.cmd` to start a WSL bash shell, where the `esphome` command is available.
 * Frameworks, libraries, and temp.
-PlatformIO data are cached in docker volumes `esphome-config` and `esphome-platformio` speed up compilation and prevent multiple large downloads.
+PlatformIO data are cached in docker volumes `esphome-config` and `esphome-platformio` to speed up compilation and prevent repeated downloads of those large libraries.
   The volumes can be deleted to force a fresh build.
 * Use `dashboard.cmd` to start the ESPHome Dashboard at: <http://localhost:6052/>.
 * If the repo's root folder is opened in [VSCode](https://code.visualstudio.com/), the [ESPHome extension](https://marketplace.visualstudio.com/items?itemName=ESPHome.esphome-vscode) provides syntax highlighting for the `.yaml` files.